 Most of the gems on this list have a Mohs hardness equal to or greater than 7.
-That’s a good indicator that a stone is suitable for the rigors of daily ring wear.
-Mohs hardness measures a material’s resistance to scratching.
-Household dust actually has a hardness of 7, equal to that of quartz, so most of these gems will easily resist scratches due to this common hazard.
+That's a good indicator that a stone is suitable for the rigors of daily wear.
+Mohs hardness measures a material's resistance to scratching.
+Household dust actually has a hardness of 7, equal to that of quartz, so most of these gems will easily resist scratches from this common hazard.

-However, a high hardness, even diamond’s famous 10, doesn’t make a gem indestructible.
+However, a high hardness, even diamond's famous 10, doesn't make a gem indestructible.
 Most gems, even diamonds, can shatter when struck.
 Tenacity is a measure of how well a material resists physical blows.
-All the gems on this list, except jadeite, have a “brittle” tenacity.
+All the gems on this list, except jadeite, have a "brittle" tenacity.
 (Jadeite has an unusually tough tenacity for a gem).
 Although protective settings are frequently associated with softer, more delicate gem materials like opals, you might consider such a setting for your engagement ring.
-Protective settings can also help prevent your expensive gemstone from snagging on clothing and possibly coming loose.
+Protective settings can also help keep your expensive engagement ring gemstone from snagging on clothing and possibly coming loose.

 Many of the gems on this list are durable enough to be cleaned mechanically with a steam or ultrasonic system.
 However, some have inclusions or heat sensitivity and should only be cleaned at home with a soft brush, mild detergent, and warm water.
 Taking any of these gems to a professional jeweler for cleaning may be a wise choice.

-Finally, if you’re having second thoughts … about the prices, take a look at these rare but inexpensive gem options.
+Finally, if you're having second thoughts… about the prices, take a look at these rare but inexpensive gem options.